Proskahn/ZhuangKang.git.io/_posts/2022-07-04-Riemannian-manifold-of-object-border.markdown

  manifold.
 To minimize function on manifold via optimization mehtod, the geodescic completeness of manifold is the primary requirement.
 In this report we discuss the completeness properties of this Riemannian manifold.

+Click the link below to read the full article.

   https://drive.google.com/file/d/19x6048naO7b3WkZdcUeX9mXIZqM3TtoW/view?usp=share_link